 Arizona Native Scholars Grant

-The Arizona Native Scholars Grant (ANS) is an institutional grant program that ensures the tuition, mandatory fees, tuition differentials and program fees are fully covered for Native, Arizona Resident, Undergraduate students seeking their first Bachelor's degree.
+The Arizona Native Scholars Grant (ANS) is an institutional grant program that ensures the tuition, mandatory fees, and college fee are covered for Native, Arizona Resident, Undergraduate students seeking their first Bachelor's degree.

 Please note: